 Finally, we get to celebrate.
 Our life of sin and sorrow is over.
 We will rejoice with our Savior.
 Mostly, though, we will rejoice because of our Savior.
 We will praise God for all that was done for us.

-Matthew 25:21 “The master was full of praise.
+The master was full of praise.
 ‘Well done, my good and faithful servant.
 You have been faithful in handling this small amount, so now I will give you many more responsibilities.
-Let’s celebrate together!“
+Let’s celebrate together!”
+Matthew 25:21 (NLT)

 What will we do in heaven?
 Well, that is something we will have to just happily anticipate until we get there.
 However, God’s Word gives us some idea.
 Heaven will never be boring.

-What is your rationale for waiting to have assurance?
-Maybe you believe that your ethics and morality make you saved.
-Some people believe that He is the Savior, but they just haven’t committed their life to Christ.
+Ethics and morality Don’t make you saved.
+Some people believe that He is the Savior, but they just haven’t committed their lives to Christ.
 Some people believe that they can follow Jesus and other philosophies, too.
-There are so many reasons why people die every day without Christ.
-But the bottom line is, they just never made the decision to follow Jesus.
-Look at Jesus’ words.

 Why not be certain of your faith in God and in His Son, Jesus?
 Here’s how.
+Romans 10:8-11

 Tell God that you agree, you are a sinner.